bookingagentapp/operating-system/meta/conventions.md

 - Only markdown files
 - Use code blocks for examples
-- Link to diagrams in `/docs` if needed
+- ASCII diagrams or Mermaid syntax for visualizations
 - Keep it text-searchable

 ## Template Usage